zonemaster/zonemaster/docs/public/specifications/test-zones/Address-TP/address01.md

   * IPv6 address LOCAL_USE_ADDR
 * ns2
   * IPv4 address OK
   * IPv6 address DOCUMENTATION_ADDR

 ### ALL-NON-REACHABLE
 All addresses of all nameservers falls within one of the address blocks listed as not globally reachable.
+Delegation contatins three name servers to cover all combinations of defined address block types.

 * Zone all-non-reachable.address01.xa